SophCarp/mslearn-dotnet-cloudnative-devops/README.md

+# Soph Notes

+Apps are deployed, but ot showing up.
+Ingress traffic: Limited to Containerapps environment: maybe switching that will allow the site to be shown?

+Yes!
+Hell yeah!

+  "ingress": {
+                "fqdn": "store.orangebush-8214adc5.westus2.azurecontainerapps.io",
+                "external": true,
+                "targetPort": 8080,
+                "exposedPort": 0,
+            }

+Q: If I make an update in portal, then an update in the code and push it out, will changes be reversed?

+Q: Whats target port vs exposed port??

 # Deploy a cloud-native application automatically

 The code in this repository supports a Learn module focused on automating CI/CD with .NET.
 The module shows you how to: